- By default, the Windows OS is designed to support a wide variety of file formats.

 Well, this is my third different laptop brand and so it’s clear this issue has nothing to do with the manufacturer.
 Luckily, and after a lot of trial and error, I have discovered several working fixes.

-Let me explain the reasons behind this behavior before showing you the possible solutions.
+Let me explain the reasons behind this behaviour before showing you the possible solutions.

 Reasons why your laptop won’t open anything